bhattumang7/bhattumang7/_posts/2020-06-07-ProcMon-and-FileAccess.md

 Once you have got the error, come back to ProcMon and press "Ctrl+E" again to disable the event capture.

 At this step, we have got the ProcMon log captured.
 Now comes the tricky part to co-relate the application error with the entries in ProcMon.

+Here are a few things you can try:
+- Start from the bottom of the log and go upwards.
+- Try to co-relate the time of error with the actual error.
+- If you have a separate DLL having UI for showing error (form to show the error to a user), look for that DLL in the logs first and then go upwards.